NHS ambulance services: Subcontracting

 In 2019 the Care Quality Commission reported that ambulance services were relying on private providers because of lack of capacity.
 Some firms had failed to obtain references or carry out criminal record checks and a lack of staff training was leading to serious patient harm.
 More than £92 million was spent in 2018/9 on private ambulances and taxis.

 In May 2022 NHS England tendered a contract worth up to £30m for “auxiliary ambulance services”.
 This is worth £7.5m annually and is initially an eight-month contract.
 It covers both emergency and non-emergency ambulance crews “with the capacity to respond to callouts across categories one to four”.
-Currently, England's ambulance auxiliary is provided by St John Ambulance.
+From then, services as the national ambulance auxiliary was provided by St John Ambulance until the termination of the contract in April 2025, a year ahead of its expected end.

 Targets

 NHS England sets targets for response times to 999 calls, which were first established in the 1970s.
 Call handlers were, until 2017, given just 60 seconds to decide on the urgency of the call.
 The clock stopped once a vehicle reached the patient - even if it was not the appropriate vehicle.